Algae in the aquariumCauses for algae and algae control

 The myth of the algae-free tank

-The reasons stated above make it pretty clear that algae form part of every aquarium.
+The reasons stated above make it pretty clear that algae form a part of every aquarium.
 There are no aquaria without any algae, despite the most dedicated care.
 Of course there are tanks that do not have any obvious algal growth, however, we cannot see the tiniest microscopic algae (most of them are unicellular) that are mostly present in the biofilms.
 Biofilms form on all the surfaces in the aquarium, and besides algae, they contain different microorganisms.
 They are nothing that needs to be removed, on the contrary - biofilms are all-important for the biological balance of a tank.
-Moreover, many aufwuchs eaters feed on biofilms, which are a great food for them.
+Moreover, many aquarium inhabitants feed on biofilm, which is great food for them.

 During the cycling phase of a tank, when the biological system is still finding its stability, a certain algae population is perfectly normal.
 Diatoms will form during the first few days to weeks, and after that, in their place, green algae will form.
 In the long run, however, it is possible to have an aquarium without visible algae, and this is even realistic for beginning aquarium keepers.
 Just keep some basic things in mind and inform yourself about the reasons for the formation of algae.

 As we have already mentioned, especially during the first few weeks in the life of an aquarium, the formation of algae is very probable.
 Frequently, the ecological balance has not yet been established in such a tank.
 In this case, you'll need to be patient until the system is balanced.
 The relation of algae to aquatic plants is not yet balanced in the beginning either.
 Stronger plant growth will shift it towards the plants, at the detriment of the algae.
 For this reason it is rather important to start the tank with a good plant population and to use fast-growing stem plants.